-□ All future development plans for the Hill District shall incorporate existing community plans.
-Plan aligns with the Ecolnovation District.
-That plan calls for this site to be used as "infill housing"
+\Box All future development plans for the Hill District shall incorporate existing community plans.

 C. Non-Displacement Strategies (See Appendix B of the Master Plan for more details)

 To ensure that the Greater Hill District is developed in a way that benefits the existing residents, the Management Committee has adopted the following Non-Displacement Strategies to govern development activities in the Greater Hill District: